CocoaPods/cocoadocs.org/README.md

 CocoaDocs receives webhook notifications from the [CocoaPods/Specs](https://github.com/CocoaPods/Specs) repo on GitHub whenever a CocoaPod is updated.

-This triggers a process that will generate documentation for _objective-c_ projects via [appledoc](http://gentlebytes.com/appledoc/) and host them for the community.
-This process can take around 15 minutes after your Podspec is published via trunk.
+A Swift Pod will create documentation [using Jazzy](https://github.com/realm/jazzy/).
+If this fails, perhaps due to new Swift version support, than it will fall back to Objective-C.

-At the minute 404 errors are likely to occur at our end due to work on trying to move to a queuing system.
-Presuming your library is made out of objc.
+An *Objective-C* Pod will use Appledoc to parse your library.

 ##### What control do I have over CocoaDocs as a library author?

- - You have the ability to edit the styling of CocoaDocs for your own libraries to give some personal branding.
+ - For Objective-C projects, you have the ability to edit the styling of CocoaDocs for your own libraries to give some personal branding.
 This is done by adding a `.cocoadocs.yml` file to the root of your library, which overwrite these properties:
    ``` yaml
    highlight-font: '"GT Walsheim", "gt_walsheim_regular", "Avant Garde Gothic ITCW01Dm", "Avant Garde", "Helvetica Neue", "Arial"'